Is Your Shoulder Pain due to a Pinched Nerve?

 The spine is made up of bones called vertebrae.
 In between these bones, sit shock-absorbing disks that also allow you to twist and bend your torso.
 As you age, these gel-like disks can become worn down.
-Consequently, the bones move closer together, which may pinch nearby nerves.
-Further, bone growths, called bone spurs, may happen when this degeneration occurs, which may also place pressure on a nerve.
+This can lead to degeneration of the facet joints, that are small joints between the vertebrae.
+This degeneration is called osteoarthritis.
+Bone growths, called bone spurs, may happen when this degeneration occurs, which may place pressure on a nerve.

 2. Herniated Disk

-Many problems can arise with these disks located in the spine. the disks can slip out of place or rupture, where the inner part of the disk protrudes past the outer layer.
-As a result, they may press on a nerve inducing pain, especially when bending or lifting objects.
+Many problems can arise with these disks located in the spine.
+The disks can slip out of place or rupture, where the inner part of the disk protrudes past the outer layer.
+As a result, they may produce an inflammation on a nerve inducing pain, especially when extending the neck bending or lifting objects.

 3. Injury or Direct Trauma

 Surprisingly, many pinched nerves gradually get better with time.
-Usually, they will go away on their own and without treatment within a few days or weeks.
+Usually, the symptoms go away on their own and without treatment within a few days or weeks.
 However, treatment can accelerate pain relief, as well as ensure it doesn’t happen again.
 Further, if your pain doesn’t appear to be getting better, treatment can help.

 Best shoulder exercises

-Seek out immediate medical attention if you experience severe and sudden pain, severe weakness, an inability to move your limb or hands, or if you experience a loss of bladder or bowel function.
-In rare and severe cases, surgical intervention, although not ideal, may be required.
+Seek out immediate medical attention if you experience severe and sudden pain in your shoulder or arm, severe weakness, or inability to move your limb or hands, or if you experience a loss of bladder or bowel function.
+In rare and severe cases, surgical intervention, may be required.
 Your doctor or healthcare professional will advise you if this is necessary.